adampayne/workflow-demos/README.md

 Make the workflow file ./github/workflows/github-actions-demo.yml

-The below content will create a workflow that simply checks out the current code
+The below content will create a workflow that simply checks out the current code each time main is updated
 ```
 name: Build and deploy
 'on':